grapadacious/grapl/README.md

 This repo provides several code playgrounds under the `playgrounds` directory where you can write code to run via the provided runtimes.
 You can even create new files and import them into the `main` file.
 Open the `main` file for the language of your choice in your favorite editor and start writing.

-Once you've made your changes, you can run your playground by using the scripts in the `bin` directory.
+Once you've made your changes, you can run your playground using `bin/grapl` with the relevant command.

 #### JavaScript